 [Section 244 amended by No. 55 of 2004 s.
 391; No. 28 of 2006 s.
 236(1).]

-245. Remuneration of committee members

-(1) A member of the —

-(a) Aquaculture Development Council;

-(b) Recreational Fishing Advisory Committee; or

-(c) Rock Lobster Industry Advisory Committee,

-is, subject to subsection (2), entitled to such remuneration and allowances as the Minister from time to time determines on the recommendation of the Minister for Public Sector Management.

-(2) Subsection (1) does not apply to a person employed in the Public Service.
+[245.
+Deleted by No. 37 of 2009 s.
+19.]

 246. Policy guidelines — general

 (1) The Minister may, for the assistance of the CEO and the information of the fishing industry, the aquaculture industry, the aquatic eco-tourism industry, the fishing tour industry, the pearling industry and the community, issue guidelines setting out matters that the Minister considers to be of importance in respect of the performance by the CEO of any function under this Act or any other Act relating to the fishing industry, the aquaculture industry, the aquatic eco-tourism industry, the fishing tour industry or the pearling industry.